SP - TOR - IL10

 Pearson recently re-aggravated his groin injury but it's good news that he's already ready to throw.
 He could be in the big leagues by the end of April if all goes well.

-The Blue Jays activated RHP Nate Pearson (elbow) off the 10-day injured list.
+The Blue Jays placed RHP Nate Pearson on the 10-day IL with a right adductor strain.

 The top prospect dealt with a groin strain this spring but the good news is he recently resumed throwing.
 He could be an option for the Blue Jays' rotation by the end of April.
 One of the top pitching prospects in baseball, Pearson has big-time upside but questions remain about his ability to hold up as a starting pitcher.